 Techniques used in the analysis of process dynamics and in the design of process control systems.
 Laplace transforms, stability analysis, and frequency response methods.
 3 undergraduate hours.
 3 graduate hours.
-Prerequisite: CHBE 421 and senior standing in Chemical and Biomolecular Engineering; MATH 285; CS 101.
+Prerequisite: CHBE 421; MATH 284 OR MATH 285 OR MATH 286; CS 101.
+Restricted to students with senior standing in Chemical and Biomolecular Engineering.

 Unifying treatment of physical rate processes with particular emphasis on the formulation and solution of typical boundary value problems associated with heat, mass, and momentum transport.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CHBE 421; MATH 285.

 Problems in chemical kinetics; techniques for the prediction and measurement of rates of reactions; homogeneous and heterogeneous catalysis chain reactions.
 3 undergraduate hours.
 3 graduate hours.
 Prerequisite: CHEM 442 or CHBE 321.

 Fundamentals of analysis, design, and optimization of electrochemical systems.
 2 or 3 undergraduate hours.
 2 or 3 graduate hours.
 Prerequisite: Senior standing in physical science or engineering.

 Laboratory; development of an individual project.
 2 undergraduate hours.
 2 graduate hours.
 Prerequisite: Senior standing in Chemical and Biomolecular Engineering.